Google LLC v. Oracle America, Inc.

 Google LLC v.
-Oracle America, Inc., 593 U.S. 1 (2021), was a landmark decision of the Supreme Court of the United States related to the nature of computer code and copyright law.
+Oracle America, Inc., 593 U.S. 1 (2021), is a landmark decision of the Supreme Court of the United States related to the nature of computer code and copyright law.
 The dispute centered on the use of parts of the Java programming language's application programming interfaces (APIs) in Google's Android operating system and unlicenced use of source code that implemented some of these APIs in early versions of Android.
 Google contested both claims on grounds of fair use.

 Oracle initiated the suit arguing that the APIs were copyrightable, seeking in damages from Google's sales and licensing of the earlier infringing versions of Android.
 While two District Court-level jury trials found in favor of Google, the Federal Circuit court reversed both decisions, holding that APIs are copyrightable in 2014 and that Google's use does not fall under fair use in 2018.
 Google successfully petitioned to the Supreme Court to hear the case in the 2019 term, focusing on the copyrightability of APIs and subsequent fair use; the case was delayed to the 2020 term due to the COVID-19 pandemic.
 In April 2021, the Supreme Court ruled in a 6–2 decision that Google's use of the Java APIs served an organizing function and fell within the four factors of fair use, bypassing the question on the copyrightability of the APIs.
 The decision reversed the Federal Circuit ruling and remanded the case for further review.

 The case has been of significant interest within the tech and software industries, as numerous computer programs and software libraries, particularly in open source, are developed by recreating the functionality of APIs from commercial or competing products to aid developers in interoperability between different systems or platforms.